 - Mercado IV Centenario: This market is lesser known by travelers to Oaxaca because it’s smaller and further from the city center.
 If you want to dive a bit deeper into Oaxaca’s food culture, then come to this market for more exciting food stalls.

 - Mercado de Abastos: This market is also outside of the city center.
 Visit here, and you won’t find many – if any – other travelers.
 This is a local market through and through, so if you really want a local, authentic market experience, this is the market to visit!
+A must-visit!

-7. The endless day trip options
+8. The endless day trip options

 Oaxaca City is so fantastic that you’ll feel reluctant to leave it behind for the day, as you go explore the state’s important archaeological sites and ancient ruins.
-But we promise, what lies outside of the city is just as worthy of your time as the city itself!
+But I promise, what lies outside of the city is just as worthy of your time as the city itself!

 Oaxacans sure have a knack for creating beautiful things.

-As you walk by the many inviting galleries, shops, and stands selling all kinds of lively paintings, décor, crafts, trinkets, and artisanal edibles (like chocolate, mezcal, and coffee) you may have a hard time keeping your wallet put away.
+As you walk by the many inviting galleries, shops, and stands selling all kinds of lively paintings, décor, crafts, trinkets, and artisanal edibles (like chocolate, mezcal, and coffee), you may have a hard time keeping your wallet put away.

 Even if you’re not in the mood to buy anything, the art galleries displaying insanely awesome paintings are worth stopping into whenever you see them!

-9. The abundance of charming B&Bs
+10. The abundance of charming hotels and B&Bs

 As you walk down the cobblestone streets of Oaxaca, you will not recognize any big hotel chain names.
 They simply do not exist in Oaxaca.
-Instead, what you will find is an abundance of quaint, welcoming, family-run b&bs and hotels.
+Instead, what you will find is an abundance of quaint, welcoming, family-run B&Bs and hotels.

-It seems that everything in Oaxaca, from the food and the handicrafts, all the way down to the b&bs and hotels, is traditional and authentic.
+It seems that everything in Oaxaca, from the food and the handicrafts, all the way down to the B&Bs and hotels, is traditional and authentic.
 What more can you ask for?

-10. The fascinating museums
+Bonus: The fascinating museums

-Between its indigenous roots and the Spanish Conquest, Oaxaca’s history is incredibly rich and spans thousands of years.
+Between its ancient indigenous roots and the Spanish Conquest, Oaxaca’s history is incredibly rich and spans thousands of years.
 While in Oaxaca, you must visit the city’s different museums to learn more about the region’s history, its peoples, and its cultures.